CA23750 - Plant & Machinery Allowances (PMA): Long-life assets: Second-hand assets

 • it is reasonable to expect that the information will be readily available to the taxpayer, for instance on a sale between connected persons, the sale of a business as a going concern or a sale and leaseback.

-Where it appears that CAA01/S103 will apply to the buyer of a long-life asset you should let the buyer claim allowances at the main rate on a provisional basis provided that both the following conditions are satisfied.
+If it is not reasonable to expect that such information will be readily available to the taxpayer, you should consider whether the asset falls to be treated as a long-life asset under the rules explained in CA23720.
+If it doesn't, you should let the buyer claim allowances at the main rate on a provisional basis provided that

-• the buyer has taken reasonable steps to establish that Section 103 will be satisfied, and
+• the buyer has taken reasonable steps to establish that the seller did not treat the asset as a long-life asset, and

-• the buyer will make any revisions to returns and accept any assessments needed to withdraw any excess allowances claimed if it turns out that Section 103 is not satisfied.
+• the buyer will make any revisions to returns and accept any assessments needed to withdraw any excess allowances claimed if it turns out that the seller did treat the asset as a long-life asset.

 Apply the long-life asset legislation to a second-hand asset brought into the UK from abroad if it was reasonable to expect that the asset would have a useful economic life of at least 25 years when it was new.
 This applies even if the remaining life when it is imported is less than 25 years.